f0nzie/r4ds-rsuite/README.md

 You will notice that the folder `deployment/libs` has been populated only by the packages required by `r4ds`.
 The operation is the same for any of the operating systems.
 The R binaries are generated depending of the OS.

 ## Project deployment
 I like the idea behind `rsuite`.
-What I showed above is only of the things that you can do with it.
+What I showed above is only one of the things that you can do with it.
 Additionally, you can:

 1. Put several packages under a main `umbrella` project to manage all of them, including tests and builds.
 2. Generate a stand-alone `Python` from Anaconda inside the `rsuite` project.
 This is a pretty neat idea for distributing ready-to-run applications, because if you share with other users, they don't even need to install Python; only R is needed.